TMJ Treatment Reno, NV

 What is TMJ Disorder?

 TMJ disorder, or TMD, is a condition that affects the temporomandibular joints, which are located on each side of your jaw.
 These joints enable you to open and close your mouth, chew, and speak.
 When there’s dysfunction in the joints, you may experience pain, limited jaw movement, and other discomforts.
-TMJ disorder can be caused by a range of factors, including teeth grinding (bruxism), stress, jaw injury, arthritis, or misalignment.
+You can develop a TMJ disorder from teeth grinding (bruxism), stress, jaw injury, arthritis, or misalignment.

 Common Symptoms of TMJ Disorders